trhacknon/TrknBomb/README.md

  That's All !!!

- This Bomber Was Created By SpeedX
+ This Bomber Was Created By trhacknon

 To USE the script type the following commands in termux...